John D. Rockefeller

-John Davison Rockefeller Sr. (July 8, 1839 – May 23, 1937) was an American business magnate and philanthropist.
-He has been widely considered the wealthiest American of all time and the richest person in modern history.
-Rockefeller was born into a large family in Upstate New York that moved several times before eventually settling in Cleveland.
+John Davison Rockefeller Sr. (July 8, 1839 – May 23, 1937) was an American businessman and philanthropist.
+He was one of the wealthiest Americans of all time and one of the richest persons in modern history.
+Rockefeller was born into a large family in Upstate New York who moved several times before eventually settling in Cleveland, Ohio.
 He became an assistant bookkeeper at age 16 and went into several business partnerships beginning at age 20, concentrating his business on oil refining.
 Rockefeller founded the Standard Oil Company in 1870.
 He ran it until 1897 and remained its largest shareholder.
+In his retirement, he focused his energy and wealth on philanthropy, especially regarding education, medicine, higher education, and modernizing the Southern United States.

-Rockefeller's wealth soared as kerosene and gasoline grew in importance, and he became the richest person in the country, controlling 90% of all oil in the United States at his peak.
-Oil was used throughout the country as a light source until the introduction of electricity, and as a fuel after the invention of the automobile.
-Furthermore, Rockefeller gained enormous influence over the railroad industry which transported his oil around the country.
-Standard Oil was the first great business trust in the United States.
-Rockefeller revolutionized the petroleum industry and, through corporate and technological innovations, was instrumental in both widely disseminating and drastically reducing the production cost of oil.
-His company and business practices came under criticism, particularly in the writings of author Ida Tarbell.
+Rockefeller's wealth grew substantially as kerosene and gasoline became increasingly important commodities, eventually making him the richest person in the United States.
+By 1900, Standard Oil controlled about 90% of the nation's oil production.
+The company lowered production costs and expanded oil distribution through corporate and technological innovations, but it also benefited from a legal environment that enabled consolidation.
+Critics argue that regulatory capture played a role in facilitating its monopoly power–a view reinforced by Rockefeller's reputed remark, "Competition is a sin."